vane44/giraffeMaker/readme.md

 >You can create instances of a Class which share properties and methods.

 #### Shared functions - step 1
-The code in the previous maker function creates a new method .shout() for each thing that it creates, attaching this new function to each instance.
+The code in the previous maker function creates a new method `shout()` for each thing that it creates, attaching this new function to each instance.
 What are we really trying to do here?
 Do we want each thing to have a new method of its own?
-Wouldn't it be cool if they could just share one function which they can inherit from being a thing?
+Wouldn't it be cool if they could just share one function which they can inherit on account of being a "thing"?

 ```javascript
 var theMaker = function(value) {